cloudmesh/useful-introduction_to_cloud-2015/_sources/class/bdossp_sp15/week_plan.txt

 flexible, effective and cost-efficient in terms of resource utilization.
-There are three basic tutorials about deploying a virtual cluster, Hadoop cluster and MongoDB Sharded cluster which give you a chance to gain some experience of how to setup virtual clusters manually and configure software with Cloudmesh software.
+There are three basic tutorials about deploying a virtual cluster, Hadoop cluster and MongoDB Sharded cluster which give you a chance to gain some experience of how to setup virtual clusters manually and configure software with Cloudmesh.
 In Week 6, advanced topics of virtual clusters will be discussed.

 Virtual Clusters I
 *******************************************************************************